Our goal & Values:

 Elays Network run a number of programmes to empower, educate and engage our youths.
 We have an Elays Booster Club supporting students from KS1 - A-Levels in English, Mathematics & Science.
 A youth club running for the community during after school and holidays.

-Elays Madrasah is the very first project set up within Elays Network that has change the lives of many within the community.
+Elays Madrasah is the very first project set up within Elays Network that changed the lives of many within the community.
 One of our aims is to ensure that all children are able to read and understand the Holy Qur’an in a safe, nurturing environment and have its meaning properly explained to them.
-We’re delighted that over the last 15 years countless of kids have benefited from our Madrasahs where they have also learnt stories of the prophets, Hadiths (saying of the prophet Muhammed – pbuh), Duas (invocations) and Islamic manners.
-We pride ourselves on the fact that the learning experience is fun and enjoyable for the children, as we teach all the above subjects using activities, games and puzzles.
+We’re delighted that over the last 15 years countless of kids have benefited from our Madrasahs where they have also learned stories of the prophets, Hadiths (saying of the Prophet Muhammed – pbuh), Duas (invocations) and Islamic manners.
+We pride ourselves on the fact that the learning experience is fun and enjoyable for the children, as we teach all the above subjects using activities, games, and puzzles.

-Language barrier and lack of knowledge of the system have led to members of the community failing to seek help and advice about many aspect of life.
-The advocacy project attend to a wide range of enquiries including housing, benefits, education, debt problems, family social service, immigration, hate crime advice and support.
+The language barrier and lack of knowledge of the system have led to members of the community failing to seek help and advice about many aspects of life.
+The advocacy project attends to a wide range of enquiries including housing, benefits, education, debt problems, family social service, immigration, hate crime advice and support.
 We are the first stop for all enquiries.

 Developed to combat isolation for those living alone, Elays Senior Club runs throughout the year, three days a week.
 It is a chance for our community to come together and enjoy a nutritious meal, take part in activities and socialise.